alastairotter/svelte-data-viz/README.md

 `$: console.log(name)`

 If you open the developer tools you’ll see the value of name output each time the button is changed.

+## Related documents & sources <a name="related-docs"></a>

+- [Mediahackza Svelte template](https://github.com/mediahackza/svelte-template): a customised template for use with MHC projects but also basic enough to be used as a starter for most projects.